-There are many practical considerations when helping our children transition back to school after such a chaotic year, but often it’s also worth considering the emotional impact such transitions can have upon the whole family.
+There are many practical considerations when helping our children transition back to school – particularly after a long summer break or during a move between classes or year groups.
+Despite these concerns, however, it’s also worth considering the emotional impact such transitions can have upon the whole family.
 Here our Behaviour Outreach Support Service, which works to promote inclusion in schools, talks about some of the ways we can manage how our children feel about returning to school after the lockdown.

 Listen, identify emotions and find good solutions